U.S. judge slashes Roundup jury award to $25.3 million; Bayer still plans to appeal

 Bayer said the verdict and damages award “conflict with both the weight of the extensive science that supports the safety of Roundup, and the conclusions of leading health regulators in the U.S. and around the world that glyphosate is not carcinogenic.”

-It is unclear whether Hardeman will appeal the reduced damages award.
+Hardeman may appeal Chhabria’s decision to reduce the damages award, which one of his lawyers, Michael Baum, in a statement called a “reversible error.”

 U.S. Supreme Court precedents limit the ratio of punitive to compensatory damages to 9 to 1.

 “We are pleased that the judge denied Monsanto’s motion to throw out the verdict, and recognized that Monsanto deserved to be punished,” Jennifer Moore, a lawyer for Hardeman, said in an interview.
 “We disagree with any reduction in the jury verdict.”